jlloyd0430/Crypto-App/README.md

 # Cryptocurrency-app

+enter npm i
+then npm start
-enter any cryptocurrency in lowercase to get its current price in $USD
+enter any cryptocurrency in lowercase to get its current price in $USD, its ranking, and its supply

 # Crypto-App